vietanhdev/IntelliPen/docs/content/en/docs/getting-started.md

    - You should see the IntelliPen icon in your Chrome toolbar
    - Click the icon to open the popup menu
    - Check that API status indicators show availability

-### Option 2: Chrome Web Store (Coming Soon)

-IntelliPen will be available on the Chrome Web Store once development is complete.

 ## Initial Setup